 DW continues to refine its already awesome Collector's Series.
 This new hybrid of cherry and mahogany offers a subtle variation of warm, sensitive and concise tones.
 But if that doesn’t quite float your boat, there are plenty of other custom options to choose from.

-Read full review: Drum Workshop Collector’s Series Cherry Mahogany
+Read the full Drum Workshop Collector’s Series Cherry Mahogany review

 Tama’s flagship maple drums are all about resonance